lwjglgamedev/lwjglbook-bookcontents-leg/chapter10/chapter10.md

 ![Polished surface](polished_surface.png)

 This is what the specular component models, and it depends on the material characteristics.
-Regarding specular reflectance, it’s important to note that  the reflected light will only be visible if the camera is in a proper position, that is, is in the area of where the reflected light is emitted.
+Regarding specular reflectance, it’s important to note that  the reflected light will only be visible if the camera is in a proper position, that is, if it's in the area of where the reflected light is emitted.

 ![Specular lightning](specular_lightining.png)